w3f/PSPs/README.md

 ```
 1. Draft -> 2.
 Call for Feedback -> 3.
 Accepted -> 4.
 Integrated
 ```
-1. **Draft:** A first draft, which is merged into this repo and actively improved together with the community.
+1. **Draft:** A valid draft, which is merged into into the [draft subfolder](./PSPs/drafts) and actively improved together with the community.
 2. **Call for Feedback:** The PSP will be shared on different channels for additional feedback for at least 2 weeks.
 The result of this step is either an acceptance of the standard (->Accepted) or the rejection (->Draft).
 3. **Accepted:** Any further changes are unlikely, and developers can start integrating the PSP.
-Once a PSP is accepted, a reference implementation needs to be created.
+Once a PSP is accepted, a reference implementation needs to be created and the PSP will be merged into the accepted subfolder.
-4. **Integrated:** The PSP is actively used and a reference implementation exists.
+4. **Integrated:** The PSP is actively used and a reference implementation exists and the PSP will be merged into the integrated subfolder.

+In order to be **merged or accepted** for the different stages, the contributors and reviewers need to approve a PR.
+Reviewers should be known experts in the topic covered by the PSP.

 ## :pencil: Contributing